erodola/DLAI-s2-2020/README.md

 ### News

-- **08/03/2020:** Until further notice, starting March 09 **all the lectures will be pre-recorded** and will be available for **download/streaming** from this page.
-Any questions or doubts about the lecture topics will be answered via email.
+- **09/03/2020:** The pre-recorded lecture of 09 March is now available for **streaming**.
+Any questions or doubts will be answered via email.
+Please also download the latest versions of the slides (fixed some typos).

 ### Logistics